 - Injuries, such as stress fractures, joint and muscle problems

 - Chronic and persistent fatigue

-Seven key questions can help you determine if your exercise habits are compulsive, problematic and/or related to disordered eating and the article below, written by Kelly Linehan, MS, RDN, will help you.
+Seven key questions can help you determine if your exercise habits are compulsive, problematic and/or related to disordered eating and the article below will help you.

 Ask yourself these 7 questions to learn more about what “normal exercise” looks like!

 - Do I consistently schedule social activities, appointments, etc., around my workout?

 This is one of the signs I most frequently look for when someone is struggling with compulsive exercise.
 Is exercise the first thing you think about when you wake up and the first thing you schedule every day?
 Are you waking up or staying awake to extreme hours just to fit in your workout?
 Do these behaviors interfere with other joyful activities, such as spending time with your loved ones?
 Are you comfortable spontaneously cancelling your workout plan?
 It is completely OK to skip the gym due to another plan or simply because you want to.
 You do not have to exercise on a daily basis at all emotional, physical, and mental costs.

 - Do I feel compelled to exercise after eating certain foods?

 The calories in-calories out theory has been debunked for several years, yet, diet culture still promotes the idea that we need to “burn more calories than we consume” to lose weight.
 For someone who struggles with compulsive exercise, the urges to workout after eating morally deemed “bad” foods are incredibly strong, making it hard to be present in the moment.
 If thoughts of when, where, and how much to exercise creep into your head immediately after eating a meal or snack, it may be a sign that there is more work to be done!